A different kind of industrial space at the centre of Cloverdale

 When we secured the IntraUrban Crossroads site near the commercial heart of Surrey’s up-and-coming Cloverdale neighbourhood, we were determined to do things differently.
 We wanted to shine a light on what the neighbourhood of Cloverdale could be, and take the opportunity to redefine what “industrial” space could look like (and “feel” like) for a new generation of savy business owners and investors.

-We were fully confident the development would be immediately attractive to business.
 With ease of access to both Highway 10 and Highway 15—two of the region’s major logistics corridors linking the Fraser Valley with the Lower Mainland’s commercial hubs, nearby border crossings, and the Tsawwassen ferry terminal—the site is perfect for distributors, wholesalers, and manufacturers looking to connect with customers and suppliers alike.
 And with over 35,000 vehicles driving by per day, and superior customer access, this location provides excellent exposure for any business.

 We were also confident that the existing industrial zoned brownfield site offered plenty of opportunity to demonstrate our skills at thoughtfully integrating a new development into the community.
 With the guidance of our landscape architect and qualified environmental professionals, we extensively re-landscaped the south, east and west of the property with native species, not only retaining 68 existing trees but planting another 67 as part of an all-encompassing site beautification.